NEFSC/READ-PSB-LWT-narwss_rwsas_apps/README.md

 `tinytex::install_tinytex()`

 If you do not get TRUE when you run `tinytex:::is_tinytex()`, then you probably need to run this: `tinytex::install_tinytex(force=TRUE)`.
 More info on this process and the TinyTex package can be found here: https://yihui.name/tinytex/.
 Note the difference between tinytex the R package and TinyTeX the LaTeX distribution.
 Both commands above are needed.

+### Troubleshooting PDF downloads

+If after doing the installations above you are still having trouble downloading PDFs, there are options to compile the report as an html page.
+See this [section of the wiki](https://github.com/NEFSC/READ-PSB-LWT-narwss_rwsas_apps/wiki/Aerial-Survey-Processing-App,-Aerial-Survey-Tab:-Part-3).
+Different computers have different setups related to LaTeX distributions which might be causing the issue.

 ## Running the App
 The app can be launched by running